• Skip to primary navigation

 It has a less pronounced crust that doesn't take away from fillings such as beans, cheese or guacamole.

-It’s worth noting that both sandwiches can be filled with meat varieties such as pollo (chicken), carne asada (grilled steak) or pierna (pork leg).
+Both sandwiches can be filled with meat varieties such as pollo (chicken), carne asada (grilled steak) or pierna (pork leg).

-Also important to mention is how key herbs and vegetables influence each sandwich type’s flavor profile differently: papalo leaves give cemita its pungent notes whereas avocado dominates flavors in torta sandwiches.
+Also important to mention is how key herbs and vegetables influence each sandwich type's flavor differently: papalo leaves give cemita its pungent notes whereas avocado dominates flavors in torta sandwiches.

 Fillings and Ingredients